SemkoDev/nelson.cli/README.md

 curl http://localhost:18600/peers
 ```

-Or short stats about your known peers:
+Or just the short stats about your known peers:

 ```
 curl http://localhost:18600/peer-stats